samjones00/docs/docs/mono-repo.md

 - [/ServiceStack.Logging](https://github.com/ServiceStack/ServiceStack/tree/main/ServiceStack.Logging)

 All top-level solutions follow the same uniform project structure which require no other external build tools or scripts other than a default VS .NET install, you can open the **.sln** in each folder and start utilizing projects immediately.

+### Debugging ServiceStack

+It also dramatically improves the debuggability of ServiceStack source code from your App where you can choose to replace binary package references with source project references.
+Or for small projects, a simpler alternative is to attach your projects to the main [ServiceStack.sln](https://github.com/ServiceStack/ServiceStack/tree/main/ServiceStack/src) where most ServiceStack projects are readably available for quick reference.

 ### Building All ServiceStack Projects